supabase/auth/README.md

 `MAILER_SUBJECTS_EMAIL_CHANGE` - `string`

 Email subject to use for email change confirmation.
-Defaults to `Confirm your new email`.
+Defaults to `Confirm your new email address`.

+`MAILER_SUBJECTS_REAUTHENTICATION` - `string`

+Email subject to use for reauthentication.
+Defaults to `{{ .Token }} is your verification code`.

 `MAILER_SUBJECTS_PASSWORD_CHANGED_NOTIFICATION` - `string`